GST on Apartment Maintenance Charges: Exclusions & Inclusions

 As per the provisions of the GST Act, a co-operative housing society should be considered as a ‘person’.
 The applicability of this tax law does not depend on whether the society is making a profit or loss.
 All types of housing societies engaged in business activities are liable to pay GST.
-However, GST on co-operative housing societies is not applicable if the annual turnover from business activities is less than Rs.
+However, GST on apartment is not applicable if the annual turnover from business activities is less than Rs.
 20 lakhs.

-The business activities of a co operative housing society include:
+The business activities of a cooperative housing society include:

-- receipts from investments
+- Receipts from investments

-- income from renting of common areas
+- Income from renting of common areas

-- share transfer fee from society members
+- Share transfer fee from society members

-- income from mobile towers on the premises
+- Income from mobile towers on the premises

-- receipts from the advertisement board
+- Receipts from the advertisement board

 - Society maintenance charges from its members